 SB 230 (Caballero): This bill created new standards in de-escalation techniques for law enforcement and set a statewide standard for law enforcement training on de-escalation techniques, implicit and explicit bias, cultural competency, reasonable alternatives to deadly force, interacting with vulnerable populations.
 It also creates a new duty for officers to report if they see another officer use excessive force—the necessity of which was just demonstrated with the murder of George Floyd by one officer while three additional officers looked on.
 Signed by the Governor.

 AB 1196 (Gipson): Law enforcement would no longer be allowed to use any type of carotid restraint, which cuts off blood supply to the brain, so the detainee goes unconscious by any peace officer employed by that agency.
 Signed by the Governor.

 AB 2542 (Kalra): Would prohibit the state from seeking a criminal conviction or sentence on the basis of race, ethnicity, or national origin.
-On the Governor’s Desk.
+Signed by the Governor.